 Here are some of the most common mistakes:

 |Clearly separate the exit interview from other elements of the offboarding process.
 Exit interviews are not part of the dismissal meeting, which should be kept as ‘quick and painless’ as possible and be held in the presence of a witness.
 They are also not part of the handover process with colleagues and supervisors.
 As soon as the exit interview gets mixed up with other discussions or objectives, it loses its confidential, open character (the same thing that makes it helpful for HR).

 |Direct or indirect supervisors do not belong in exit interviews.
 A final discussion with a boss is anything but an exit interview, even if that is how it is described.
 The best-case scenario here would be a bit of small talk; the worst, a settling of scores.
 Exit interviews only work with a neutral counterpart, ideally someone from HR, or else the feedback you get will be anything but honest.

 |Evaluate the findings in the HR department.
-Supervisors or management should only receive anonymized, summarized information.
-In smaller companies, where it is rare for an employee to leave, results may be difficult to anonymize, so it might seem logical to email meeting notes.
+Supervisors or management should only receive anonymised, summarised information.
+In smaller companies, where it is rare for an employee to leave, results may be difficult to anonymise, so it might seem logical to email meeting notes.
 Avoid this at all costs!
 If it were to happen, the anger of the ex-employee would probably be the lesser of two evils; if it becomes known that confidential criticism from exit interviews is being circulated, none of your employees will ever honestly voice their opinions again.

-So, which questions should you ask during an employee exit interview?
+What questions should you ask during an employee exit interview?
 This structured exit interview questionnaire will help you to address all the important topics and obtain relevant results that you can then meaningfully evaluate.

-If you are well prepared, you will be able to go into the conversation confidently, avoid heated discussions, or superficial verbal sparring.
+If you are well prepared, you will be able to go into the conversation confidently, avoid heated discussions or superficial verbal sparring.
 In short, everything will work out perfectly.

 These are twelve exit interview sample questions you can use for your company: